jonnyjoe9216/PowerShellCleanUpScript/README.md

 ## Description

 This script is created to forcely delete files to multiple target directory and uses configuration file for email notification and other required configuration.
+-Delete only specific file type based on the given configurations (e.g. : .tmp, .txt, .xls, etc.)
+-Uses configuration for easy adjust settings without editing the actual script.
+-Send compiled results to the support team with all the lists of the files deleted and the total file size of all logs.

 ## Getting Started